William Mailly: Early years

 William Mailly was born November 22, 1871, in Pittsburgh, Pennsylvania.
-Mailly's parents emigrated to Liverpool, England when the boy was 2, and so the American-born Mailly was raised in English schools — an extremely rare pattern of emigration for an American radical activist.
+Mailly's parents emigrated to Liverpool, England when the boy was 2, and so the American-born Mailly was raised in English schools—an extremely rare pattern of emigration for an American radical activist.
 He worked in Liverpool from a very early age as an errand boy.

 Mailly returned to the United States in July 1889, working briefly in a brickyard and on a railway before moving to Alabama in 1890 to take up work as a coal miner.
 Mailly became involved in the trade union movement as a member of the United Mine Workers of America in 1893.

-Mailly took part in a coal strike in 1894, activity which resulted in his blacklisting from the Alabama coal mines.
+Mailly took part in a coal strike in 1894, an activity which resulted in his blacklisting from the Alabama coal mines.

 Political career

 William Mailly as he appeared in a drawing in the Appeal to Reason in 1903.

 Following his blacklisting from the mines, Mailly began to work as an organizer on behalf of the UMWA and the Socialist Party of America.

 Mailly was first a member of the People's Party, serving as a delegate to the Alabama state convention of that party and to its national convention in 1894.

-Mailly turned his hand to labor journalism, taking a job as Associate Editor of the Birmingham Labor Advocate in May 1895, and serving at that post for about a year.
-Thereafter he moved to Nashville, Tennessee.
+Mailly turned his hand to labor journalism, taking a job as associate editor of the Birmingham Labor Advocate in May 1895 and serving at that post for about a year.
+Thereafter, he moved to Nashville, Tennessee.
 In 1896, he joined the Socialist Labor Party of America (SLP), but his stay in that organization proved to be short-lived, as he left the SLP in July of the subsequent year to join the Social Democracy of America, an organization which included Victor L. Berger and Eugene V. Debs.
 Mailly organized a branch of the Social Democracy in July 1897 and was a delegate from Alabama to the 1898 Convention of this organization.

 From there Mailly moved to the socialist enclave of Haverhill, Massachusetts, where he served as secretary of the SDP's state and municipal campaign committees.
-Mailly also worked as the Editor of the Haverhill Social Democrat in 1898.
+Mailly also worked as the editor of the Haverhill Social Democrat in 1898.
 He was elected State Secretary of the Socialist Party of Massachusetts in 1902.

 After his time in Massachusetts, Mailly moved on to New York City, remaining engaged in politics there.
 He was a founding member of the Socialist Party of America (SPA) in 1901.
 That same year he attended the Annual Convention of the American Federation of Labor.